 - 2.6.1 Following the changes to RIPA introduced by the Protection of Freedoms Act 2012, a crime threshold applies to the authorisation of covert directed surveillance by local authorities.
-(Article 7A of Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources) Order 2010) - 2.6.2 Local Authority Authorising Officers may not authorise covert directed surveillance unless it is for the purpose of preventing or detecting a criminal offence and meets the following test:- - The criminal offence is punishable by a maximum term of at least six months imprisonment, or - It would constitute an offence under Sections 146, 147A of the Licensing Act 2003 or Section 7 of the Children and Young Persons Act 1993 (offences involving sale of tobacco and alcohol to underage children) regardless of length of prison term. - 2.6.3 The crime threshold only applies to covert directed surveillance, not to CHIS or Communications Data. - 2.6.4 The Home Office Statutory Covert Surveillance and Property Interference Code of Practice can be found on the Home Office website and on the intranet.
+(Article 7A of Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources) Order 2010) - 2.6.2 Local Authority Authorising Officers may not authorise covert directed surveillance unless it is for the purpose of preventing or detecting a criminal offence and meets the following test:- - The criminal offence is punishable by a maximum term of at least six months imprisonment, or - It would constitute an offence under Sections 146, 147A of the Licensing Act 2003 or Section 7 of the Children and Young Persons Act 1993 (offences involving sale of tobacco and alcohol to underage children) regardless of length of prison term. - 2.6.3 Whether or not the crime threshold is met should be kept under review during the course of the investigation.
+If the relevant criminal offence is downgraded and the threshold is no longer met, the authorisation for surveillance should be cancelled. - 2.6.4 The crime threshold only applies to covert directed surveillance, not to CHIS or Communications Data. - 2.6.5 The Home Office Statutory Covert Surveillance and Property Interference Code of Practice can be found on the Home Office website and on the staff extranet.